publicissapient-france/drone_company/README.md

 **droneInfo.parcels** attribut contains parcels that you have already grabbed and that you should deliver.

 **availableParcelsForTeam** attribut you will get all the parcels that your drone can get.
-There is currently two type parcel:
+There is currently two type of parcel:

 **"type": "CLASSIC"**
 Typical parcel when the drone grab one of those he will have to go to the destination to earn the point.